L1cardo/RH-Pilot-Local-Importer/README.md

 2. Navigate to the "Data Management" panel in the Format page.

-3. Choose `Import Pilots and Heats` for Importer, and select your file
+3. Choose `Import Pilots and Heats` for Importer, and select your Excel file

 4. Click the "Import" button to start the import process.